Pritzker: Mask guidelines will change soon -- if you're vaccinated

 The state will "unwind" its mask guidelines for people fully vaccinated against COVID-19 soon, Gov. J.B.
 Pritzker said today amid confusion over the federal government relaxing rules for face coverings while Illinois' strict rules remain.

 "It's been a complicated 14, 15, 16 months putting in place a mask mandate.
-We're working on unwinding it in an inappropriate fashion," Pritzker said at an event in Chicago.
+We're working on unwinding it in an appropriate fashion," Pritzker said at an event in Chicago.

 The U.S. Centers for Disease Control and Prevention and President Joe Biden announced Thursday that fully vaccinated people do not need to wear masks in public, with exceptions such as public transit and airplanes.